Shark

 School name controversy

 Barton Village First School is moving to the Bayswater Middle School site in September when it becomes a primary school.
-Barton Community Association think that Barton should remain part of the name, but the headteacher is adamant that it should be Bayards Hill [or Baynards Hill: both are being used indiscriminately] Primary.
-Can anyone quote an authority for this strange name?
-(The Oxfordshire Record Office and the Centre for Oxfordshire Studies have never heard of it, although the Roman road from Dorchester to Alchester did indeed run just to the east of Bayswater Road.)
-And does anyone know what the other 19 names suggested were?!
+Barton Community Association think that Barton should remain part of the name, but the head teacher is adamant that it should be Bayards Hill Primary School.
+This name is not known by local historians.

 Cheney gets specialist status